What are No-Load Losses( Excitation Losses)?

 In addition to the dependency of eddy current on the stamping resistance, other electrical parameters like primary voltage and frequency also affect the eddy current loss.

 The eddy current loss formula of the transformer is given below.

 Effect of Voltage and Frequency Variation on Transformer

 Let us understand how the hysteresis and eddy current loss get affected by changes in frequency and voltage.
-We will take the four cases for the study of no-load losses of transformer.
+We will take the four cases for the study of the no-load losses of transformers.

 Effect on no-load losses – When the frequency is increased/decreased keeping voltage constant